yyd106/crust-wiki-1/docs/build-integration-nft-data.md

 ```

 #### 3.2.4 Initiate a storage order on Crust Network
-The NFT trading platform initiates a storage order by integrating the following code, where `fileSize` is the "Size" obtained from step 3.1.
+The NFT exchange initiates a storage order by integrating the following code, where `fileSize` is the "Size" obtained from step 3.1.

 ```typescript
 /**